Skip to Content

 Parasailing with Fury Water Adventures Key West

-When in Rome … After our aerial excursions to Namibia for skydiving, Switzerland for paragliding and Illinois, USA, for a sunrise balloon ride, we couldn’t miss a parasailing trip in Key West.
-We were excited when we spotted parasailers from the car, even though flying over the water behind a boat is definitely the least dangerous recreational kite activity we have tried together so far.
+When in Rome … After our aerial excursions to Namibia for skydiving, Switzerland for paragliding, and Illinois, USA, for a sunrise balloon ride, we couldn’t miss a parasailing trip in Key West.
+We were excited when we spotted parasailers from the car, even though flying over the water behind a boat is the least dangerous recreational kite activity we have tried together.
 So, in the early afternoon of a sunny Saturday, we found ourselves at the dock with three other couples, a photographer, and the captain of the Fury Water Adventures boat.

 Boat in front of Parasailing with Fury Water Adventures in Key West © Coupleofmen.com